UKCloud/documentation/articles/openshift/oshift-home.md

 ## Still have questions?

-Find answers to common questions in our [UKCloud for OpenShift FAQ](oshift-faq.md).
+Find answers to common questions in our [UKCloud for Managed OpenShift FAQ](oshift-faq.md).

 ## Get in touch